Dew-Research/DewLabStudio-VCL-Samples/README.md

 # Dew Lab Studio VCL for RAD Studio, Delphi and C++ Builder samples.

 Sample programs showing how to use Dew Lab Studio VCL for (RAD Studio, Delphi and C++ Builder).
 TeeChart Pro VCL trial or registered version is required (!) to rebuild the demos.
-The MtxVec Demo will build also with TeeChart version included with distribution of Deplhi.
+The MtxVec Demo will build also with TeeChart version included with distribution of Delphi.

 Dew Lab Studio contains four products.
 For each product there is a separate "main" demo project, which contains multiple examples.
 Each of the demos is available for Delphi and for C++Builder separately.
 The FireMonkey samples are in a separate repository.